cshaw101/User-Onboarding/README.md

 3.x Fix the JSX to wire the change and submit handlers.
 Render the success and failure messages, taking them from their corresponding states, using curly braces.

-4. Implement the change handler without any validation.
+4.Implement the change handler without any validation.
 The same handler should work for all inputs, with minor adjustments if the type is "checkbox".

 5. Implement the submit handler: POST the form to the endpoint and store proper success and error messages in their proper states.
 Clear the form in the case of success.